(Sounds like I can't keep a job doesn't it? More like I can't stand a job.)

 I try to give my cats the best cat food possible – even if I can barely afford it.
-I’ve been studying cat health and nutrition for the last three years, and I have learned that a cat’s physiology dictates what kind of food a cat needs.
+I’ve been studying cat health and nutrition for the last four years, and I have learned that a cat’s physiology dictates what kind of food a cat needs.
 Although they can exist for years on poor quality foods, cats thrive on species-appropriate, raw food.
 Cats are carnivores and they require meat to achieve maximum health.

 Providing the best diet for my cats isn’t easy.
 Cost and convenience drive most cat caregiver’s purchasing decisions, and feeding raw is at the high end of both of those considerations.

 Vet costs: As you all very well know, veterinary bills can be extraordinary.
 Regular checkups are costly, and emergencies are one of those things in life where you walk in, open your wallet and say “take whatever amount you want, just make my pet better”.

 Grady just body-slammed Bubby to the floor in an ongoing fight to the death.
 They are only play fighting, but sometimes I just don’t know.
 I worry that one of them will scratch the other’s eye, and I’ll be running for the cat carrier and warming up the car for the trip to the emergency hospital.
 All the while I’ll be wondering how I’m going to pay for it all.